-Would you like to be able to learn magic tricks faster than you thought possible?
+Would you like to be able to practice and learn magic tricks faster than you thought possible?

 There is a rule becoming a master any anything.
 It’s called the 10,000 hour rule.
 Proposed by Psychologist K. Anders Ericsson, the 10,000 hour rule claims you need 10,000 hours of practice to master any skill.
 That’s around 10 years of consistent magic practice!